stax76/awesome-mpv/README.md

 ## Input

 - [gestures](https://github.com/omeryagmurlu/mpv-gestures) - Touchscreen and mouse gestures.
+- [touch-gestures](https://github.com/christoph-heinrich/mpv-touch-gestures) - Gestures for play/pause, speed, volume, seeking and next/previous playlist-item.
 - [cheatsheet](https://github.com/ento/mpv-cheatsheet) - Looking up keyboard shortcuts (bindings).
 - [InputEvent](https://github.com/Natural-Harmonia-Gropius/InputEvent) - Enhanced input.conf with better, conflict-free, low-latency event mechanism.
 - [zones](https://github.com/wiiaboo/mpv-scripts/blob/master/zones.lua) - Handles commands depending on where the mouse pointer is at, mostly for mouse wheel handling.
 - [russian-layout-bindings](https://github.com/zenwarr/mpv-config/blob/master/scripts/russian-layout-bindings.lua) - As mpv does not support shortcuts independent of the keyboard layout (https://github.com/mpv-player/mpv/issues/351), this script tries to workaround this issue for some limited cases with russian (йцукен) keyboard layout.
 Upon startup, it takes currently active bindings from `input-bindings` property and duplicates them for russian layout.
 You can adapt the script for your preferred layout, but it won't (of course) work for layouts sharing unicode characters with english.
 - [repl](https://github.com/rossy/mpv-repl) - A REPL for input commands that is displayed on the video window.
-- [pointer-event](https://github.com/christoph-heinrich/mpv-pointer-event) - Low latency mouse/touch input event detection.
+- [pointer-event](https://github.com/christoph-heinrich/mpv-pointer-event) - Mutually exclusive, low latency mouse/touch input event detection.
 Executes configurable commands on single-click, double-click, long-click and dragging.
-Events are mutually exclusive.
-See [example](https://github.com/christoph-heinrich/mpv-pointer-event#example) for simple gesture detection.
 - [multisocket](https://github.com/AN3223/dotfiles/blob/master/.config/mpv/scripts/multisocket.lua) - Creates a numbered socket for each instance of mpv.
 - [Sockets](https://github.com/wis/mpvSockets) - creates one IPC sockets per mpv instance, instead of one socket for the last started instance.   _Supports_: Linux, MacOS and Windows.
 - [multi-command-if](https://github.com/VideoPlayerCode/mpv-tools/) - Very powerful conditional logic and multiple action engine for your keybindings, without having to write a single line of code!